open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 Everything works, everyone is happy - life is good.

-Fast forward 12 month and we got a new CIO.
-A new wind is blowing and with it - the prosperous opportunity to work on a second app.
+Fast forward 12 months and we got a new CIO.
+A new wind is blowing and with it a prosperous opportunity to work on a second app.
-The bries however demands that this time it is written in Angular.
+The breeze however demands that this time it is written in Angular.
 No, problem - we are professionals and off we go working on the new app.
 Pretty early we see a similar pattern as before - components everywhere and we need a way to work and demo them individually.
 Ah we think that's easy we already have a system for that 😬 We give our best - but the angular components just don't wanna work well together with the vue demo app 😭.

 What can we do?
 Do we really need to recreate the demo system for Angular now?

-It seems our issue is that having the demo UI and the component demo on the same page results that we can only use the demo UI system.
+It seems our issue is that having the demo UI and the component demo on the same page has the unwanted side effect that we can only use the UI system within our demos.
 Not very universal that is 😅
 Could we split the UI and the demo?

 How about using iframes and only communicate via postMessage?
-Would that mean each windows can do what they like? 🤞
+Would that mean each windows can do what they want? 🤞

 Let's make a simple POC (Prove of Concept) with